 Quality Control

-• Impact Toughness: Ensures the steel can resist shocks, important for areas exposed to extreme conditions like earthquakes.
+- Impact Toughness: Ensures resistance to shocks, important for regions exposed to extreme conditions.

 Regulatory Compliance